Neconspictor/Euclid/Readme.txt

 TODO:

+IMPORTANT:

+- shadow edge flickering
+- some light angle produce unstable shadows (similar to flickering)
+- culling front faces for rendering the shadow maps produces errors -> check if shadow maps are correctly implemented!
+- Read HDR Tutorial (is needed for PBR)

-IMPORTANT: ARB_SHADING_LANGUAGE_INCLUDE extension is only supported by NVIDIA GPUs.
+- ARB_SHADING_LANGUAGE_INCLUDE extension is only supported by NVIDIA GPUs.
 We need a modul for parsing #include directives!

 - vld and Brofiler are incompatible and cannot be run both on the same time.